hideyoshidan/todo-be-go/README.md

 # ■ local setup
 ## 0. Before setup local
+be aware of that this project is used external proto files.
 - For using gRPC gateway, needed to add `./proto/google/*` from [googleapis](https://github.com/googleapis/googleapis/tree/master)
 - For using validation, needed to add `./proto/buf/validate/*` from [protovalidate-go](https://github.com/bufbuild/protovalidate-go)